spinel-coop/spinel.coop/content/prospectus.md

 Spinel is a cooperative of Ruby open source maintainers, founded by [André Arko](https://arko.net) and [Kasper Timm Hansen](https://kaspth.com), and focused on a portfolio of tools to increase developer productivity with Ruby and Ruby on Rails.

 André helped create Bundler 1.0 in 2009, and led the joint RubyGems and Bundler team from 2014 to 2025.
 Kasper was a member of the Rails core team from 2016 to 2022, and is the 14th all-time contributor.
-They are joined by [Samuel E. Giddins](https://segiddins.me/), a long-time member of the core teams for CocoaPods, Bundler, and RubyGems, as well as [Sam Stephenson](https://sls.name/), a member of the original Rails core team and creator of Prototype.js, rbenv & ruby-build, Trix, Turbo, and Stimulus.
+They are joined by [Sam Stephenson](https://sls.name/), a member of the original Rails core team and creator of Prototype.js, rbenv & ruby-build, Trix, Turbo, and Stimulus.

 Our maintainers have either created or been on the core teams of the open source behind every Ruby business: